-The long-term outcomes of follow-up care for ground-glass opacity (GGO) need to be clarified.
+The long-term outcomes of follow-up care for ground-glass opacity (GGO) lesions need to be clarified.

-Between 2000 and 2005, 226 patients with pure or mixed GGOs of 3 cm or smaller in size were registered.
+Between 2000 and 2005, a total of 226 patients with pure or mixed GGO lesions ≤ 3 cm in size were registered.
 The CT findings and changes in the findings during the follow-up period and the outcomes of the 226 patients were subsequently reviewed.

-Overall, 124 patients underwent resections, 57 did not receive follow-up examinations after 68 months because of stable disease or disease reduction and 45 were continuing to receive follow-up examinations.
-Thirty-nine patients showed tumor growth during the follow-up period.
-Among the patients with a ratio of the diameter of consolidation relative to the tumor diameter (CTR) > 0, all the cases with tumor growth were identified within 3 years; meanwhile, more than 3 years were required to identify tumor growth in 16% of the patients with a CTR =0.
-Aggressive cancer occurred in 4% of the patients with a CTR =0 and in 70% of the patients with a CTR > 25%.
+Overall, 124 patients underwent resections, 57 did not receive follow-up examinations after 68 months because of stable disease or disease reduction, and 45 are continuing to receive follow-up examinations.
+Thirty-nine patients exhibited tumor growth during the follow-up period.
+Among the patients with a ratio of the diameter of consolidation relative to the tumor diameter (CTR) > 0, all cases with tumor growth were identified within 3 years; meanwhile, > 3 years were required to identify tumor growth in 16% of the patients with a CTR of 0.
+Aggressive cancer occurred in 4% of patients with a CTR of 0 and in 70% of patients with a CTR > 25%.
 Aggressive cancer was observed in 46% of the patients whose CTR increased during the follow-up period and in 8% of the patients whose tumors increased in size.

-A higher CTR and an increase in the CTR during the follow-up were associated with invasive cancer.
-A follow-up period of 3 years is considered to be adequate for judging tumor growth in patients with a CTR > 0, while a longer follow-up period might be needed for patients with a CTR =0.
+A higher CTR and an increase in CTR during follow-up were associated with invasive cancer.
+A follow-up period of 3 years is considered to be adequate for judging tumor growth in patients with a CTR > 0, whereas a longer follow-up period might be needed for patients with a CTR of 0.